All games will be played in accordance with FIFA Laws, except as specifically modified by the following tournament

 Each team is scheduled to play 3 games.
-A single referee will be used for 8v8 games (U8-U12).
-A 3 referee system will be used for 11v11 games (U13 and above).
+A 3 referee system will be used for 11v11 games.

 Individual trophies will be given to first and second place team members.
 Patch (or other team memento) trading is encouraged.

 The Tournament Committee and Tournament Director reserve the right to decide all matters pertaining to the Tournament and their judgment is final.